PIERRONMarc/labboite-documentation/README.md

 * Each folder in the template directory can be divided in 2 folder :
     - an "admin" folder : for back-office templates
     - a "public" folder : for front-office templates
+* To load the first user in database, you can load the user fixture located at ./src/DataFixtures/UserFixtures.php (for more info see : https://symfony.com/doc/current/bundles/DoctrineFixturesBundle/index.html )

 ## Stack